jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 1) In your home directory, create a file named: `todo-list.txt`.
 Then create a group named: accounting.
 What command would you use to change the group ownership of the file `todo-list.txt` to be owned by the "accounting" group?

 1) Issue the command you would type to generate a RSA key pair, if you created it previously you can overwrite the previous key.

+### Part Two

+This portion of the lab requires some pre-reqs and setup.

 1) The next questions require some setup:
    i.
 You need two virtual machines for this part: One Ubuntu based and one Fedora based